Statutes and By-laws

 b obtain information needed for all activities of the SCA and disseminate it widely;

-c cooperate with academic communities in Asian countries and international scientific and technological organizations and others devoted to the promotion of excellence and cooperation;
+c cooperate with academic communities in Asia and international scientific and technological organizations and others devoted to the promotion of excellence and cooperation;

 d provide expert opinion/informed advice on scientific issues;

-e convene the biennial General Assembly (the Assembly), meetings of the Management Board (the Board), conferences, symposia and others.
+e convene the annual Conference (the Conference), the biennial General Assembly (the Assembly), meetings of the Management Board (the Board), conferences, symposia and others.

 Article 4: Membership

-Membership of the SCA shall consist of eligible organizations from the SCA countries.
+Membership of the SCA shall consist of eligible organizations in Asia.

 4.1 An eligible organization is defined as one involved in cultural, social, and/or natural sciences and technology, as well as other disciplines relevant to the objectives of the SCA.

-4.3 The SCA welcomes the participation of international, regional or national organizations of cultural, social and/or natural sciences and technology who are interested in its activities as observers.
+4.4 The SCA welcomes the participation of international or national organizations of cultural, social and/or natural sciences and technology who are interested in its activities as observers.

-4.4 The membership of a member country of the SCA shall cease after it is absent from two consecutive meetings of the biennial General Assembly without participating in any of the SCA activities for the said four years.
+4.5 The membership of the National Member may cease after it is absent from two consecutive meetings of the Assembly without participating in any of the SCA activities for the said four years.

-5.2 The Council (SCA) shall meet at a biennial General Assembly, and governed by a Management Board and officers.
+5.2 The Council (SCA) shall meet at the Conference, and governed by a Board and officers.

 Article 6: General Assembly

-6.1 The General Assembly is the highest decision-making body of the Council, which shall be held once in two years, for which each member country shall be the host in tern.
+6.1 The Assembly is the highest decision-making body of the Council, which shall be held once in two years at the Conference.

-a elect from among the members of the General Assembly, a President, two Vice-Presidents, and a Secretary General/Treasurer;
+a elect from among the members of the Assembly, a President, a Vice-President, a President-Elect, and a Secretary General/Treasurer;

 b approve the amendments of the Statutes and By-laws;